Yurii Matros

-Yurii Shaevich Matros (Юрий Шаевич Матрос) was a scientist in the field of chemical engineering, known for his achievement in the theory and practice of heterogeneous catalytic processes.
+Yurii Shaevich Matros (Юрий Шаевич Матрос; September 16, 1937 – July 21, 2020) was a Soviet and American scientist in the field of chemical engineering, known for his achievement in the theory and practice of heterogeneous catalytic processes.
 He is acknowledged as a “Godfather” of realization of catalytic processes in forced unsteady state conditions.
 Matros developed a catalytic reactor with periodic changes of direction of flow rate in packed bed of catalyst (named in literature as “reverse process” or “Matros Reactor”).
 This reactor is widely known in scientific and applied literature as an example of an application of developed theory of forced unsteady processes.
 Yurii Matros possessed a full doctoral degree of science and was a professor.

 Life and career

-Matros was born in Odessa, Ukraine in 1937.
-As an overachieving student, he graduated from Odessa National Polytechnic University in 1959 with a red diploma (highest academic distinction).
+Matros was born in Odesa, Ukraine in 1937.
+As an overachieving student, he graduated from Odesa National Polytechnic University in 1959 with a red diploma (highest academic distinction).
 After four years of research at this university, while simultaneously working at the Novosibirsk chemical plant, he received his PhD degree in 1964.
 His science career was developed at the Boreskov Institute of Catalysis in its world-famous science center in the academic city of Novosibirsk (Akademgorodok), where in 1974 he received the degree of full doctor of chemical engineering and the official academic title of professor.
 Afterwards he became the head of the department which studied unsteady state processes in catalysis.

 His more than thirty years of academic and applied research has been focused on the gas-solid fixed and fluidized bed reactors.
 In the 1960s and 1970s, he analyzed various levels of mathematical modeling of catalytic reactors, beginning with the reaction process over the catalyst surface and ending with the processes in catalyst pellet and catalytic reactor itself.
 As one of the first researchers in the field, he described non-standard patterns of fixed bed reactor behavior, such as wrong way behavior and multiplicity of steady-state solutions.
 He contributed greatly to the theory of formation and movement of creeping fronts through the packed bed.